 Master of Education (M.Ed.)
 Degrees

-For individuals who have completed a bachelor’s degree and wish to increase their understanding of divergent learners, students with a non-traditional approach to learning.
+For individuals who have completed a bachelor’s degree and wish to increase their overall knowledge of education.
 This program is appropriate for both educators and non-educators.
 The program is online and can be completed in one year.

 M.Ed.
 Learning Disabilities